bhavok/hello_world/README.md

 # hello_world
-This is a sample hello project
+This is a sample hello project. this is not just an ordinary hello app!